affif359/medicine-management-system/README.md

 ---INSTRUCTIONS FOR TESTING---

-the user will get 4 cases
+the user will get 5 cases

 the user will test every cases , for each case to be tested specific keys are there.

-press 1 for adding medicines
+press 1 for adding medicines with price

 press 2 for deleting medicines

 press 3 for searching medicines

 press 4 for viewing the current list

+press 5 for creating bill, add medicines present in the list then evaluate the bill